Feralo/vanilla_pkg/README.md

      `pytest -v --cov=vanilla_pkg`

 ## Anaconda package
-Building of a conda package can be done by following [the user guide for uploading packages](http://docs.anaconda.com/anaconda-cloud/user-guide/tasks/work-with-packages/#uploading-packages).
+After [building a conda package](https://github.com/conda/conda-build#building-your-own-packages), it can be published by following the [user guide for uploading packages](http://docs.anaconda.com/anaconda-cloud/user-guide/tasks/work-with-packages/#uploading-packages).
 The user guide refers to a meta.yaml file but provides no examples.
 Fortunately, there is an [example package in the conda demo](https://github.com/Anaconda-Platform/anaconda-client).